-Intravitreal Injection-related Effects: Intravitreal injections, including those with OZURDEX® have been associated with endophthalmitis, eye inflammation, increased intraocular pressure, and retinal detachments.
-Patients should be monitored regularly following the injection.
+Injections into the vitreous in the eye, including those with OZURDEX® are associated with serious eye infection (endophthalmitis), eye inflammation, increased eye pressure, and retinal detachments.
+Your eye doctor should monitor you regularly after the injection.

-Steroid-related Effects: Use of corticosteroids including OZURDEX® may produce posterior subcapsular cataracts, increased intraocular pressure, glaucoma, and may enhance the establishment of secondary ocular infections due to bacteria, fungi, or viruses.
+Use of corticosteroids including OZURDEX® may produce posterior subcapsular cataracts, increased eye pressure, glaucoma, and may increase the establishment of secondary eye infections due to bacteria, fungi, or viruses.
+Let your doctor know if you have a history of ocular herpes simplex as corticosteroids are not recommended in these patients.